996icu/996.ICU/README.md

 The principle and purpose Of this repository!
 ---
+* 996.ICU is an initiative initiated by IT practitioners.
+We welcome people from other fields and other countries to join the discussion.

 * this is not a politic activity,we are the staunch supporters of labour law. we ask employers to respect the legitimate rights and interests of employees.